Identify database design issues

 Examine the query and identify the problem

-2. Select Include Actual Execution Plan icon as shown below before running the query or press CTRL+M. This will cause the execution plan to be displayed when you execute the query.
+Select Include Actual Execution Plan icon to the right of the Execute button before running the query or press CTRL+M. This will cause the execution plan to be displayed when you execute the query.
 Select Execute to execute this query.

-3. Navigate to the execution plan, by selecting the Execution plan tab in the results panel.
-In the execution plan, mouse over the SELECT operator.
-You will notice a warning message identified by an exclamation point in a yellow triangle as shown below.
-Identify what the warning message tells you.
+Navigate to the execution plan, by selecting the Execution plan tab in the results panel.
+You will notice that the SELECT operator has a yellow triangle with an exclamation point in it.
+This indicates that there is a warning message associated with the operator.
+Hover over the warning icon to see the message and read the warning message.

 Identify ways to fix the warning message

-The [HumanResources].[Employee] table structure is shown in the follow data definition language (DDL) statement.
+The [HumanResources].[Employee] table structure is defined by the following data definition language (DDL) statement.
 Review the fields that are used in the previous SQL query against this DDL, paying attention to their types.

 CREATE TABLE [HumanResources].[Employee](